dshanske/MinimalistFlexCP/README.md

-# MinimalistFlex
+# MinimalistFlexCP
-MinimalistFlex is an elegant, easy to use theme that aims to provide a smooth user experience.
+MinimalistFlexCP is a customized fork of MinimalistFlex, an elegant, easy to use theme that aims to provide a smooth user experience.

 ## Description
-MinimalistFlex is a well designed theme that provides as many options as possible while not being overwhelming.

-MinimalistFlex supports all the features you love: flexible header images, multiple widget areas, custom layout & colors, and some exclusive features like setting default featured images.

-MinimalistFlex is tested against many WordPress and PHP versions, including the latest version as well as older versions up to WordPress 4.9 and PHP 5.6.

-MinimalistFlex put all kinds of visitors in its heart.
-MinimalistFlex is fully responsive, and looks good on very small screens.
-We also tried our best to make the theme as accessible as possible.

-The MinimalistFlex WordPress theme, Copyright Frank419 2024.
+MinimalistFlexCP offers alternative options while retaining the simplicity of its parent.
+It is only tested with ClassicPress.

-MinimalistFlex is licensed under the terms of GNU General Public License, Version 3.0.
+MinimalistFlex was created by Frank419, and licensed under the terms of GNU General Public License, Version 3.0.

+MinimalistFlexCP retains this license, but is maintained by David Shanske.

 ## Frequently Asked Quesions